Attorney: I trusted Alex Murdaugh despite odd fee payments - NewsBreak

 “I’d known him for 30-plus years.
 I didn’t have any reason not to trust him,” Wilson told the jury.

+Wilson heeded Murdaugh's request - but questions popped up after the June 2021 deaths of Murdaugh's wife, 52-year-old Maggie, and Paul, who was 22.
+Murdaugh’s law firm demanded that Wilson send in $792,000, which he did - out of his own pocket.
+Murdaugh promised to pay Wilson back, but could only come up with $600,000.

-Murdaugh, 54, faces 30 years to life in prison if convicted of murdering his wife, 52-year-old Maggie, and their 22-year-old son Paul.
+Murdaugh, 54, faces 30 years to life in prison if convicted of murdering his wife and son.
 Prosecutors are arguing that Murdaugh killed them to get sympathy and buy time to hide a string of thefts.
 The defense says it makes no sense to think there wouldn’t be more scrutiny into Murdaugh’s life and finances after his wife and shot were shot to death.

 Murdaugh faces nearly 100 other criminal charges unrelated to the killings, ranging from theft to running a money laundering and drug ring to tax evasion to fraud for trying to arrange his own death in a roadside shooting in September 2021 so his surviving son could get $10 million in life insurance.